chboudry/articles/powershell-break.md

 This means that functions and scripts that inadvertently use a break outside of an enclosing construct that supports it can inadvertently terminate their callers.

 in our example using `break` inside a pipeline using a ForEach-Object script block, not only exits the pipeline, it also terminates the parent.
-In worst case it can also potentially terminates the entire runspace (but that would have been easier to troubleshoot :)).
+In worst case it can also potentially terminates the entire runspace (but that would have been easier to troubleshoot :wink:).